freepn/fpnd/README_0.9.0-release-notes_DRAFT.rst

 more granular user controls.

 * each peer VPN link is a private ZeroTier network with its own IPv4 address space
-* each network link allows only 2 hosts, and only the routed traffic (currently http/https)
+* each network link allows only 2 hosts, and only the routed traffic (currently http/https/dns)
-* peer links are randomly assigned/reassigned as user nodes come and go
+* peer links are randomly assigned/reassigned by the network controller as user nodes come and go
 * FreePN infrastructure traffic is restricted to only node and network IDs (the minimum required for this stuff to actually work)

 .. _FreePN: https://github.com/freepn